yehia67/documentation/node-software/0.1/alphanet/how-to-guides/subscribe-to-events.md

-# Subscribe to a transaction event
+# Subscribe to the transaction event

-**When your node receives transactions, it publishes them as an event to a service called zero message queue (ZMQ).
+**When your node receives transactions, it publishes them as a transaction event to a service called zero message queue (ZMQ).
 As a client, you can subscribe to this event and receive details of every transaction that your node receives.**

 You can receive this transaction data from a node by doing the following: